pcilli/CP_DEM/README.md

 ## Introduction

 > A set of MATLAB scripts and functions which model a composite or porous material's elastic properties from its electrical properties, and vice versa, using the theory of Cilli and Chapman (2021) [DOI:10.1093/gji/ggab046].
 See "ReleaseNotes_CP_DEM.pdf" in the main branch for further details.
-Please feel free to get in touch with issues, discussion points, or suggestions for new features: phillip.cilli"AT"earth.ox.ac.uk
+Please feel free to get in touch with issues, discussion points, or suggestions for new features: phillip.cilli"AT"earth.ox.ac.uk.
 ## Installation

 > Add all scripts and functions into MATLAB filepath.